raccoonrat/hybrid-llm-inference/README.md

 ### Step 2: Run a Test on RTX 4050

-To test the system on the RTX 4050, I’ll create a simplified `main_rtx4050_test.py` script that:
+To test the system on the RTX 4050, I'll create a simplified `main_rtx4050_test.py` script that:
 - Loads a small dataset.
 - Runs a single Llama-3 inference task on the RTX 4050.
 - Profiles energy and runtime using `RTX4050Profiler`.